 The Bodhisatta was once Indra, king of the gods.
 Two kings, friends since they were young, had once made a pact to someday marry two of their children to each other.
 Because he loved his daughter Sumedha so dearly and wanted her to have the utmost happiness, when the time came for her engagement the father of the bride insisted she must be the prince’s only wife.
 His friend rejected this audacious proposal since a king of a realm as large and powerful as his should have at least sixteen thousand wives.
 But his son, Suruci, had heard about Sumedha’s great beauty and agreed to have no wives other than her.
-After he took the throne, King Suruci ruled righteously and lived happily.
+After he took the throne, King Suruci ruled righteously and they lived happily.

-When their son, Maha-Panada, was born, the people rejoiced, bringing coins to the king so he would never lack anything.
+When their son, Maha-Panada, was born the people rejoiced, bringing coins to the king so he would never lack anything.
 He was raised amidst the utmost splendor and was perfect in every way.
-When Maha-Panada reached age sixteen, the king decided to pass the crown to him and wanted to build a new palace for the occasion.
+When Prince Maha-Panada reached age sixteen, the king decided to pass the crown to him and wanted to build a new palace for the occasion.
 After he sent his seers out to find the best location, the Bodhisatta’s throne grew warm.
 When the Bodhisatta saw the reason, he sent Vissakamma, heaven’s chief builder, to join them.
 Vissakamma told the others to go eat breakfast, and then when he was alone struck the earth with his staff causing a massive palace to rise.

 In the Lifetime of the Buddha